demisto/content/Packs/Iboss/Integrations/Iboss/Iboss_description.md

 ## iboss Help

-To obtain the Account Settings ID number, login to [iboss]<https://cloud.iboss.com>, select the targeted account in the dropdown in the upper left, and then copy the Account ID displayed beside the account name.
+To obtain the Account Settings ID number, login to [iboss](https://cloud.iboss.com), select the targeted account in the dropdown in the upper left and then copy the Account ID displayed beside the account name.

 The iboss integration automatically determines the primary gateway associated with the account upon login.
 All block list and allow list actions are performed within the context of the indicated account.